4.54 from 107 votes

 Ingredients measured out to make pumpkin cream cold brew: ice, maple syrup, pumpkin, vanilla, cold brew, pumpkin pie spice and non-dairy milk.

-• non-dairy milk – I used oat milk because it’s super creamy and froths up really well but any dairy-free milk works!
+• non-dairy milk – I like using oat milk because it’s creamy and froths beautifully, which makes the foam light and smooth.
+Any dairy-free milk works but oat gives the best texture.

 • pumpkin puree – use canned or homemade pumpkin puree.
 If you are using canned, just make sure it’s not pumpkin pie filling because that’s loaded with added sugars.

-• vanilla extract – optional but adds a delicious flavor base to the drink.
+• vanilla extract – optional but adds depth and a hint of sweetness to the foam.

 A jar of pumpkin cream cold brew with a second jar out of focus in the background.